db-auto/db-auto/README.md

 * Start using ? notation and stored procedures so that we can avoid sql injection
-* Allow join notation.
+* Allow join notation (e.g. join ... on ... instead of select).
-* `db-auto status` which checks each of the environments in the db-auto.json file
 * `db-auto validate` Validate the db-auto.json file
 * Auto-detect the database details and populate db-auto.json
 * views so that we can restrict the columns visible